Become the leader you see in your future.

 Women and Leadership is facilitated by Dr. Anne Douds, Assistant Professor of Public Policy.
 Prior to joining the Gettysburg College faculty, she was a trial lawyer and a policy consultant.
 Her trial practice focused largely on civil rights, and her recent consulting work includes court evaluations, veterans’ needs assessments, victim advocacy program evaluations, and social justice advocacy programs.

-This program is open to qualified women and men from all class years and majors.
+This program is open to qualified Gettysburg College students from all genders, class years, and majors.